What is a Distribution Priority Area (DPA)?

 Under the new DPA system the following rules apply:

 - Inner metropolitan areas are automatically deemed non-DPA.

 - An area is automatically deemed DPA if it falls into MM 3 – 7 (Modified Monash Model)

 - Locations with a less than favourable level of health services will also be classified DPA if standards don’t meet a specific service benchmark.

-What does the new DPA classification system mean for international medical graduates and bonded doctors?
+What does the new DPA Australia classification system mean for international medical graduates and bonded doctors?